 Another measure of asymmetries in redistricting plans is called declination (Warrington 2018b, 2018a).
-The declination metric treats asymmetry in the vote distribution as indicative of partisan bias in a districting plan (Warrington 2018a).
+The declination metric treats asymmetry in the vote distribution as indicative of partial bias in a districting plan (Warrington 2018a).
 If all the districts in a plan are lined up from the least Democratic to the most Democratic, the mid-point of the line formed by one party's seats should be about as far from the 50 percent threshold for victory on average as the other party's (McGhee 2018).

-Declination suggests that when there is no gerrymandering, the angles of the lines ( $\theta_D$ and $\theta_R$ ) between the mean across all districts and the point on the 50% line between the mass of points representing each party will be roughly equal.
-When they deviate from each other, the smaller angle ( $\theta_R$ in the case of Ohio) will generally identify the favored party.
-To capture this idea, declination takes the difference between those two angles ( $\theta_D$ )
+Declination suggests that when there is no gerrymandering, the angles of the lines (θ_D and θ_R) between the mean across all districts and the point on the 50% line between the mass of points representing each party will be roughly equal.
+When they deviate from each other, the smaller angle (θ_R in the case of Ohio) will generally identify the favored party.
+To capture this idea, declination takes the difference between those two angles (θ_D and θ_R) and divides by $\pi/2$ to convert the result from radians to fractions of 90 degrees.13 This produces a number between -1 and 1.
+As calculated here, positive values favor Democrats and negative values favor Republicans.
+Warrington (2018b) suggests a further adjustment to account for differences in the number of seats across legislative chambers.
+I use this adjusted declination estimate in the analysis that follows.14

-12. In general, the two formulations of the efficiency gap formula yield very similar results.
+^{12.} In general, the two formulations of the efficiency gap formula yield very similar results.
 Because Democrats tend to win lower-turnout districts, however, the turnout adjusted version of the efficiency gap in equation 2 tends to produce results that suggest about a 2% smaller disadvantage for Democrats than the version in Equation 1 (see McGhee 2018).